Lakamark/flexible-framework/README.md

 It is a good question.
 Let me explain the reason:

 They are some good PHP frameworks already exist (Symfony, Laravel CakePHP etc.)
-1. First, I want to improve my PHP.
+1. I want to improve my PHP.
 2. I am looking at some challenges.
 3. The big frameworks have their own pattern (MVC) Model-Controller-View.
    It is perfect if you stay in the frame.